-HP Atalla Cloud Encryption: Securing Data in the Cloud, HP TECHNICAL WHITE PAPER 2 (2014) (emphasis added).
+HP ATALLA CLOUD ENCRYPTION: SECURING DATA IN THE CLOUD, HP TECHNICAL WHITE PAPER 2 (2014).

-114. The '181 patent claims systems and methods not merely for transferring secure information over a computer network, but for making the computer network itself more secure.
+114. The '181 patent claims systems and methods not merely for transferring secure information over a computer network, but for making the computer network itself more secure.33

-&lt;sup>32 TQP Dev., LLC v.
-Intuit Inc., No. 2:12-CV-180-WCB, 2014 WL 651935, at \4 (E.D.
+32 TQP Dev., LLC v.
+Intuit Inc., No. 2:12-CV-180-WCB, 2014 WL 651935, at 4 (E.D.
 Tex.
 Feb.
 19, 2014) (finding claims directed to encryption to be patent eligible).
 See also Paone v.
 Broadcom Corp., No. 15 CIV.
-0596 BMC GRB, 2015 WL 4988279, at \7 (E.D.N.Y.
+0596 BMC GRB, 2015 WL 4988279, at 7 (E.D.N.Y.
 Aug.
 19, 2015).

-&lt;sup>33 Limitations in the prior art that the '181 patent was directed to solving included: computer systems where a "third party plays a requisite role in the transaction but which need not be trusted with access to the information or the cryptographic key" (Id., col. 2:6-9); "[plasswords may be written near access terminals (Id. col. 1:52-54);" "[s]ecurity tokens can be stolen or
+33 Limitations in the prior art that the '181 patent was directed to solving included: computer systems where a "third party plays a requisite role in the transaction but which need not be trusted with access to the information or the cryptographic key" (Id., col. 2:6-9); "[p]asswords may be written near access terminals (Id. col. 1:52-54);" "[s]ecurity tokens can be stolen or

-- 115. The claimed invention in the '181 claims is rooted in computer technology and overcomes problems specifically arising in the realm of computer networks. - 116.
-The systems and methods claimed in the '181 patent were not a longstanding or fundamental economic practice at the time of patented inventions.
+115. The claimed invention in the '181 claims is rooted in computer technology and overcomes problems specifically arising in the realm of computer networks.

+116. The systems and methods claimed in the '181 patent were not a longstanding or fundamental economic practice at the time of patented inventions.
 Nor were they fundamental principles in ubiquitous use on the Internet or computers in general.
-As just one example, at the time the inventions disclosed in the '181 patent were conceived, the use of asymmetric encryption keys was described by Oracle as "relatively new."
+As just one example, at the time the inventions disclosed in the '181 patent were conceived, the use of asymmetric encryption keys was described by Oracle as "relatively new."34

-A Public Kev Infrastructure (PKI) consists of protocols, services, and standards supporting applications of public kev cryptography.
+A Public Key Infrastructure (PKI) consists of protocols, services, and standards supporting applications of public key cryptography.
 Because the technology is still relatively new, the term PKI is somewhat loosely defined.

-INTRODUCTION TO THE SSL TECHNOLOGY, ORACLE DOCUMENTATION (February 1, 2001), http://docs.oracle.com/cd/E53645\01/tuxedo/docs12cr2/security/publickey.html
+INTRODUCTION TO THE SSL TECHNOLOGY, ORACLE DOCUMENTATION (February 1, 2001), http://docs.oracle.com/cd/E53645_01/tuxedo/docs12cr2/security/publickey.html

-- 117. The asserted claims do not involve a method of doing business that happens to be implemented on a computer; instead, it involves a method for changing data in a way that will affect the communication system itself, by making it more secure.
+117. The asserted claims do not involve a method of doing business that happens to be implemented on a computer; instead, it involves a method for changing data in a way that will affect the communication system itself, by making it more secure.
 The security challenges that the '181 patent is directed at overcoming were new and unique to distributed networks, as confirmed in a recent paper from Accenture Services Pvt.
 Ltd.: "The unprecedented growth of cloud computing has created new security challenges.
-The problem is ever more complex as there is a transition from traditional computing to a service-based computing." - 118.
-The '181 patent claims are not directed at a mathematical relationship or formula.
-The '181 patent claims concrete, specific computer systems and methods for cryptographically protecting and managing access to secure data in multi-party communications.
+The problem is ever more complex as there is a transition from traditional computing to a service-based computing."35 misplaced" (Id., col. 1:54-55); and "users may share supposedly secret information" (Id., col. 1:55).

+118. The '181 patent claims are not directed at a mathematical relationship or formula.
+The '237 patent claims concrete, specific computer systems and methods for cryptographically protecting and managing access to secure data in multi-party communications.